 Founded by a former automotive industry executive, Clek makes car seats that mimic the safety and design of the seats in our vehicles.
 Upon its 2012 debut, the Canadian-made Clek Foonf revolutionized the market with features like crumple zone technology and an anti-rebound bar that minimize the impact of crash forces on your child.
 Watch the video below for an introduction to the Clek Foonf.

 Nuna, a Dutch manufacturer of baby gear, made a strong entry into the convertible car seat market in 2016 when it introduced the RAVA.
 The seat combines top-of-the-line safety with innovative convenience features, like a no-rethread harness, machine-washable fabric and easy installation.
-Watch the video for an overview of the RAVA.

 While both seats are priced at the top of the market, keep in mind that you'll use the convertible car seat much longer than you used your infant car seat.
 Both the Foonf and RAVA have a weight limit of 65 pounds, which will take kids to approximately age 6.

 Because the Nuna RAVA contains an infant insert, it can be used for babies as small as 5 pounds.
-To ride in the Clek Foonf, babies must be 14 pounds or use Clek's Infant-Thingy insert, which accommodates babies weighing 5 to 22 pounds.
+To ride in the Clek Foonf, babies must be 14 pounds or purchase Clek's Infant-Thingy insert, which accommodates babies weighing 5 to 22 pounds.

 Both seats have the nearly the same forward-facing specifications.
 Clek and Nuna recommend keeping your child in the safest, rear-facing position until at least age 2.

 - Clek Foonf: 22-65 pounds, 30-49" height